ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 ``osd scrub max interval``

-:Description: The maximum interval in seconds for scrubbing the Ceph OSD Daemon
+:Description: The maximum interval in seconds for scrubbing Ceph OSDs
               irrespective of cluster load.

 :Type: Float